Late capitalism: Ernest Mandel's perspective

 The French edition of Mandel's Late Capitalism was titled The third age of capitalism.

-In part, Mandel's analysis was a critique of Henryk Grossmann's breakdown theory, according to which capitalism would collapse after a series of business cycles, because of insufficient surplus value production.
-But Mandel also criticized the methodological approach of Rudolf Hilferding, Rosa Luxemburg, Nikolai Bukharin, Otto Bauer, Michal Kalecki, and Charles Bettelheim.
-One of Mandel's aims was to revive interest in, and re-evaluate, the classical controversies in Marxian economics (savagely repressed in the Stalinist modernization era) in a new historical setting.
+In part, Mandel's analysis was a critique of Henryk Grossmann's breakdown theory.
+According to Grossmann, capitalism would collapse after a series of business cycles, because of insufficient surplus value production.
+Mandel also criticized the methodological approach of Rudolf Hilferding, Rosa Luxemburg, Nikolai Bukharin, Otto Bauer, Michal Kalecki, and Charles Bettelheim.
+One of Mandel's aims was to revive interest in, and re-evaluate, the classical discussions in Marxian economics (savagely repressed in the Stalinist modernization era) in a new historical setting.
 He argued that important qualitative changes occurred in the functioning of the capitalist system during and after World War II.
-Intermediate between the periodization of business cycles across two centuries and the postulated ultimate collapse of capitalism, Mandel argued, there were epochs of faster and slower economic growth.
+Intermediate between the periodization of business cycles across two centuries and the (postulated) ultimate collapse of capitalism, Mandel argued, there were epochs of faster and slower economic growth.

 In the history of the capitalist mode of production since the 1820s, "long waves" of economic growth could be observed in time series data on economic activity.
 These waves typically lasted about 20 to 25 years, from peak to trough or from trough to the next peak.
 During the ascending phase, cyclical upturns were typically stronger and downturns were weaker, while during the receding phase, the downturns were typically deeper and the upturns were weaker.
 However, Mandel did not accept the hypothesis of Nikolai Kondratiev that there existed endogenously predetermined "long cycles" in the history of capitalism.
-Every capitalist boom ends with a fall of the average rate profit, but there existed no enduring economic mechanism which "automatically" created an economic recovery after a severe economic depression; much depended on state policy decisions, and on the outcome of political battles between warring social classes and class fractions (the rise and fall of mass unemployment was not simply an automatic "mechanism" of the capitalist "engine", but influenced by political factors, labour disputes and specific business conditions).
-Rejecting the mechanistic economic determinism of the ultra-leftist fundamentalist Marxists, Mandel preferred to characterize the long waves in capitalist development not in terms of mechanical cycles, but as “specific historical epochs” which had to be explained in their totality, with a multi-causal framework.
+Every capitalist boom ends with a fall of the average rate of profit, but there existed no enduring economic mechanism which "automatically" created an economic recovery after a severe economic depression; much depended on state policy decisions, and on the outcome of political battles between warring social classes and class fractions (the rise and fall of mass unemployment was not simply an automatic "mechanism" of the capitalist "engine", but influenced by political factors, labour disputes and specific business conditions).
+Rejecting the mechanistic economic determinism of the ultra-leftist fundamentalist Marxists, Mandel preferred to characterize the long waves in capitalist development not in terms of mechanical cycles, but as "specific historical epochs" which had to be explained in their totality, with a multi-causal framework.